Bhutan Visitor Guide

 Cancellation Charges & Travel Insurance:

-The Drukair / Bhutan Airlines air flight component of your tour package will be totally non-refundable once tickets are issued which is soon after your deposit is paid.
+The Drukair / Bhutan Airlines air flight component of your tour package will be partially non-refundable once tickets are issued & depending on the class and time of cancellation.
 Your Bhutan land arrangements are subject to the cancellation fees below.
-Comprehensive travel insurance should be purchased no later than the day you pay your deposit for your protection.

 Failure to purchase adequate cancellation insurance by the time your deposit is paid could result in serious financial loss should you be forced to cancel your journey.